 The Board of Trustees has approved a policy and procedures policy for the University Art Collection.
 The purpose of the University of Southern Indiana Art Collection is to promote and advance knowledge of visual art for members of the University community and the surrounding region.
-The mission of the University of Southern Indiana Art Collection is to provide educational and aesthetic experiences for members of the University community and the surrounding region through the exhibition, research, and preservation of original works of art.
+The mission of the University of Southern Indiana Art Collection and aesthetic experiences for members of the University and the surrounding region through the exhibition, research, and preservation of original works of art.